-If you’re looking for ways to make money as a blogger, or you’re having trouble figuring out how to monetize your existing blog, sign up for my free on-demand course.
-You’ll get instant access to a wealth of materials that cover everything from the basics (like how to choose a good domain name) to advanced monetization strategies.
+If you’re looking for ways to make money as a blogger, or you’re having trouble figuring out how to monetize your existing blog, sign up for my free 14-lesson email course.
+It covers a wide range of topics, including everything from the basics (like how to choose a good domain name) to advanced monetization strategies.

 Affiliate networks are middlemen that connect bloggers (publishers) with companies looking to sell products (merchants).
 Through these networks, you have access to dozens or even hundreds of affiliate programs in one place.